wix-incubator/erb/bootstrap/wix-bootstrap-ng/README.md

  - APP_LOG_DIR: './target/logs',
  - HOSTNAME: 'localhost',

-Also, new relic is disabled for non-production run-mode using environment variables:
+Also, new relic is disabled for non-production run-mode using environment variables*:
  - NEW_RELIC_ENABLED: false,
  - NEW_RELIC_NO_CONFIG_FILE: true,
  - NEW_RELIC_LOG: 'stdout'

+* given you set any of `NEW_RELIC_*` env variables, they are not overridden.

 ## built-in express middlewares
 When you wire-in your app via [express](#wixbootstrapcomposerexpressfileexportingfunction-this) hook, your app with have following middlewares that change behavior of app prewired for you: